walteryu/e63-final/03_trips_division_subway.md

 4. The weighted trip values within each division were totaled, then divided by total households.
 5. Result was average weighted trips per household by division.

-The divisions identified with highest total weight households were as follows:
+The divisions identified with highest total trips per households were as follows:

 1. Mid-Atlantic > 1M with Subway
 2. Mid-Atlantic > 1M w/o Subway